qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    and everybody can look or comment it.
 #.
 That will trigger a `Travis CI build <https://travis-ci.org/qgis/QGIS-Documentation>`_
    automatically checking if your contribution doesn't contain a build error.
-   You'll need to fix any reported error or warning in order to have your changes committed in the repository.
+   In case of error, a red cross appears along your commit.
+Simply click on it on or `Details` in the summary section at the bottom of the page to have details on the error.
+You'll need to fix any reported error or warning before your changes are committed in the repository.

     .. %ToDo: The FAQ could add information on Travis error and common fixes.